wxsd-sales/roomos-device-manager/README.md

 ### How to use

+The executables to install the app locally are available [here]( https://github.com/WXSD-Sales/Devices-Manager/releases) for you to download.
-The executables In this demo we show how to add and enable service certificates to Webex devices.
+In this demo we show how to add and enable service certificates to Webex devices.
 In order to test this POC successfully, You need to follow the steps below:

  - There must be Webex Device (Desk Mini or Room Devices) available in the same network that you are running this app in
  - This app requires CSV file which contains the following information: